lisandroalmonacid/creditcard-service/README.md

   - Starting with 4: it's a VISA number.
   - Starting with 5: it's a NARA number.
 - Amount: must be a number between 0 and 1000.

-The Operation Rate is calculated differently depending on the Credit Card Brand:

-- AMEX: Current month / 10.
-- NARA: Current day of the month / 2.
-- VISA: Last two digits of the current year / current month.

 An extra executable file is included (QuickShowcase.java) to demonstrate other developed features.